MiSo1289/asiochan/README.md

     ops::write(std::move(long_string), chan_1, chan_2));
 ```

 The `select_result` type remembers the shared state of the channel for which an operation succeeded.
-This allows disambiguation bettween channels of the same `send_type`:
+This allows disambiguation between channels of the same `send_type`:

 ```c++
 bool sent_to_chan_1 = string_send_result.sent_to(chan_1);